 In this work, we study the role of optimization dynamics on the outcome of model merging.
-First, we show that different optimizer components (learning rate, weight decay, batch size, and data augmentation) control the same underlying factor, the \emph{effective noise scale}, which captures the magnitude of stochastic fluctuations in the optimization trajectory.
+First, we show that different optimizer components (learning rate, weight decay, batch size, and data augmentation) control the same underlying factor, the \emph{effective noise scale}, which captures this magnitude of stochastic fluctuations in the optimization trajectory.
 Our experiments demonstrate how the noise magnitude determines whether independently trained solutions occupy merging-compatible regions of the loss landscape.
 A noise regime that is too small or too large leads to almost no merging benefits, whereas a moderately large noise regime maximizes the benefits.
-After that, we decompose the noise into individual components, showing that each one exhibits the same qualitative trend.
-Starting from the learning rate component, we find that a larger (and stable) value can consistently identify solutions that merge more effectively than those trained with smaller learning rates, even when both converge to similar individual performance levels.
-Since decaying the learning rate (large or small) during the optimization can always lead to a converged solution, it is perhaps surprising that simply starting with a larger learning rate can change the merging outcomes.
-However, beyond classical research showing direct advantage of large learning rates on generalization~\citep{keskar2016large}, recent works presented different implicit biases of training with a larger learning rate, such as a sparser activation~\citep{andriushchenko2023sgd}, a different sequence of pattern learning~\citep{li2019towards}, and a flatter solution~\citep{andriushchenko2023modern}.
-Our results extend these benefits beyond single-task performance, showing that a larger learning rate unlocks more effective merging, quantified using performance gain (i.e. performance difference between the merged and the single model).
+We decompose the noise into individual components, showing that each one exhibits the same qualitative trend.
+Starting from the learning rate, we find that a larger and stable value can consistently identify solutions that merge more effectively than those trained with smaller learning rates, even when both converge to similar generalization performance on the test data.
+Since decaying any learning rate during the optimization can always lead to a converged solution, it is perhaps surprising that simply starting with a larger learning rate can change the merging outcomes.
+However, beyond classical research showing direct advantage of large learning rates on generalization~\citep{keskar2016large}, recent works presented different implicit biases of larger learning rate, such as a sparser activation~\citep{andriushchenko2023sgd}, a different sequence of pattern learning~\citep{li2019towards}, and a flatter solution~\citep{andriushchenko2023modern}.
+Our results extend these benefits beyond single-task performance, showing that a larger learning rate unlocks more effective merging.